bemisguided/rue-docs/docs/reference/class-container.md

 **Returns:**

-'any' previous dependency instance that was replaced
+`any` previous dependency instance that was replaced

 **Example:**